Start/Evaluate

 The fact is that, in our thinking, we make comparisons, and this makes many things relative, including obstacles and even pain.
 Thus, something may seem "difficult" a lot due to being compared to something else that seems easy or less difficult.

-This meaning allows us, for example, to better understand people who find it difficult to do things that seem easy to us: the reference of difficult is the person's, and comparing it with our reference does not seem very appropriate to me.
+This meaning allows us, for example, to better understand people who find it difficult to do things that seem easy to us: the point of reference of what is difficult is the person's, and comparing it with our own reference does not seem very appropriate to me.

 Possibility 9: Unlikely